 I stumbled onto one idea with my son that might also be helpful for others.
 Collaborating with them on a project they want to do.

 Recently, my son has become enamored with Minecraft.
 Much to my delight, we played hours together on a shared server.
 We built our own little world.
 I liked to build farms and paths to nowhere.
 He liked to mine for diamonds.
 It worked.

 Eventually, he outgrew my meager Minecraft skills and went to play with other more leet Minecrafterz.
 When we lost this thing we enjoyed together, I was super bummed.
 And then, lo!
 He wanted to build a public Minecraft server, and suddenly I had another way to engage with him through collaboration.

-Being a project manager, having a background in web development and business development, I have a few things I can add to his equation.
-So, this summer, this is the project that has kept us in touch.
-We’ve skyped so that he can screen share and show me the new stuff he’s built into his server.
-We’ve skyped so that I can screen share to show him how to update his website.
-We’ve had phone calls to talk about plans for adding functionality to the site or launching the server.
-It’s all stuff that makes both of us happy – and gives us something to work on together, even when he’s not right here with me.
+I have some knowledge and skills that come in handy for his project, not to mention a bank account.
+So, this summer, this is the project that kept us in touch.
+He calls me so that he can screen share and show me the new stuff he’s built into his server.
+I call him (and he answers!) to show him how to update his website.
+We talk on the phone about plans for adding functionality to the site or launching the server.
+Basically, we talk all the time about this project.

 As a parent, let’s be honest, he could read me the alphabet and I’d be happy to hear from him.
 Doing something we both enjoy together makes both of us happy – and gives us something to work on together, even when he’s not right here with me.
 Best of all, he is motivated to reach out and maintain that connection.
 I’m not dragging him into a web chat he doesn’t want.